theikkila/join-to-navy-of-pirates/README.md

 - [ ] What is `exacly once` semantics?
 Why it is hard to implement?
 - [ ] Why you shouldn't use Kafka?
 - [ ] What are alternative products from AWS and Google?
+- [ ] Read about reliability of Kafka from Aphyr's blog (https://aphyr.com/posts/293-jepsen-kafka)
+- [ ] Read also about Zookeeper's reliability from Aphyr's blog (https://aphyr.com/posts/291-jepsen-zookeeper)

 ### Bonus
 - [ ] How Apache Kafka scales?
 What are partitions?
 Topics?